Mele0/Stroke/README.md

 ## 📌 Conclusion

-This study demonstrates that ESSVR significantly increases return-to-work success in the 6–12 month post-stroke period but has limited impact on overall health scores.
-Understanding the nuances of stroke severity, age, and employment context can inform more targeted rehabilitation policies.
+This study demonstrates that early vocational rehabilitation (ESSVR), when combined with usual care, significantly enhances return-to-work outcomes for stroke survivors—particularly in the 6 to 12 months following the stroke.
+Completion of the ESSVR program was more likely among individuals with stable pre-stroke employment and less likely among those with severe strokes or older age, underscoring the influence of baseline characteristics on rehabilitation success.
+Although ESSVR did not lead to measurable improvements in health-related quality of life within the first year, its consistent effect across regions and demographic subgroups supports its scalability.
+The lack of impact on broader health outcomes suggests that ESSVR alone is not sufficient to address the full spectrum of post-stroke recovery needs, and highlights the importance of integrating complementary interventions to support physical and psychosocial well-being.

 ---